 • waste disposal;

-• production, accompanied by the formation of hazardous waste.
+• production of products accompanied by the generation of hazardous waste.

 The main elements of limitation in the field of waste management (as one of the mechanisms of environmental regulation) are the development and application of: